 Synchronicity Films has secured the rights to Hanif Kureishi’s novella, The Body.
 The plan is to develop the tense thriller as a high-end international drama series.
 Synchronicity’s Claire Mundell will executive produce, with Robert Murphy (DCI Banks, Vera) adapting.
 The acquisition was made in partnership with Green Ash Pictures backed by Great Point Media.

-Mundell says The Body has long been a favorite and is “a great basis for an elevated thriller series.”
+Mundell says The Body has long been a favourite and is “a great basis for an elevated thriller series.”

 A novelist, playwright and screenwriter, Kureishi was Oscar-nominated for his Original Screenplay of 1985’s My Beautiful Laundrette.
 His other screen credits include Le Week-End and My Son The Fanatic, which was adapted from his own short story.
 Novels include The Buddha Of Suburbia and Intimacy.